 Supportive Pathway Opportunities (SPO) was created as a diversion program for individuals at risk or found incompetent to stand trial (IST) for felony offenses.
-Although, this new program is not funded by AB109, this is an available referral option for eligible AB 109 individuals.
-SPO is funded through the Department of State Hospitals (DSH) and provides guarterly reports to DSH regarding individuals treatment progress.
+Although, this new program is not funded by AB109, this is an available referral option for eligible AB109 individuals.
+SPO is funded through the Department of State Hospitals (DSH) and provides quarterly reports to DSH regarding individuals treatment progress.
+SPO works with the CBH team in identifying individuals in-custody who are awaiting placement at a state hospital who would be appropriate candidates to participate in their outpatient diversion program as a means of reducing the waitlist/wait time, as well as providing the intensive care and support individuals would benefit from.

-KernBHRS will serve a total of 56 individuals over a three-year period, 28 with SPO and 28 with a contract provider, Mental Health Systems (MHS).
-The SPO team will provide mental health/substance use treatment using a Forensic Assertive Community Treatment (FACT) model.
+KernBHRS will serve a total of 56 individuals over a three-year period, 28 through SPO and 28 through Mental Health Systems (MHS).
+The SPO team will provide mental health and substance use treatment using a Forensic Assertive Community Treatment (FACT) model.
 FACT is a service delivery model intended for individuals with serious mental illness who are involved with the criminal justice system.
 The model is designed to assist individuals in reducing criminological behaviors and increasing community-based self-sufficiency.
-Some of the individuals in the program may have cooccurring substance use and physical health disorders.
+Some of the individuals in the program may have co-occurring substance use and physical health disorders.
 The SPO program aims to help each individual with mental health/substance use disorders achieve recovery, stabilize chronic symptoms, and reduce recidivism.

-Currently, SPO is engaging with and providing intensive services to 24 individuals through face-to-face and remote contact, offering case management, assessments, treatment planning, advocacy, linkage to community resources, coordination of services, and monitoring individual activities.
-Of these individuals, 6 are receiving services from MHS.
+Currently, SPO is engaging with and providing intensive services to 32 individuals through face-to-face contact, offering case management, assessments, treatment planning, advocacy, linkage to community resources, coordination of services, and monitoring individual activities.
+Of these individuals, six are receiving services from MHS.
 The focus of the program is to improve self-sufficiency for individuals served.
 Furthermore, SPO offers comprehensive and defined services that vary in level of intensity and address the unique needs of each individual.
-Some of the unique needs that may be addressed are situational stressors, improving family and interpersonal relationships, life span issues and mental health and/or substance use issues.
+During FY 2021-22, there will be 15 successful individual graduations.